 We offer these supports to help manage your mental, emotional, and physical health:

-- Paid time off: Vacation that starts off at three weeks accrual, unlimited wellbeing (this time can be used for physical, spiritual, emotional, cultural, religious or financial wellbeing for yourself, a partner, or family member – including pets), 10 holidays, and 3 floating holidays
+- Paid time off: Vacation that starts off at three weeks accrual, unlimited wellbeing (this time can be used for physical, spiritual, emotional, cultural, religious or financial wellbeing for yourself, a partner, or family member – including pets), and 10 holidays.

 - We close down for a paid winter break between December 25 to January 1 to recognize end of-year stress, and time for reflection, rejuvenation, and spending time with family.

 - Up to 16 weeks of fully paid Family and Medical Leave

 - Low-cost health, dental, and vision insurance options – all outpatient mental health is covered at in-network rates

 - Annual wellbeing allowance